December 14th 2017

 If you thought soup was boring, think again.
 A more balanced meal in a bowl, here’s why both experts and A-listers are starting to see it in a whole new light

 Counting fans such as Gwyneth Paltrow and yoga expert Tara Stiles for both its health-boosting properties and nutritional content, it seems there’s more to soup than meets the eye.
-An unsung hero of the health food world, soup could soon give the juice craze some serious competition and prove better for taste buds, balanced diets and bank balances too.
-Here’s why soup just became a whole lot more interesting...
+An unsung hero of the health food world, soup could give the juice craze some serious competition and prove better for taste buds, balanced diets and bank balances too.
+We find out why soup deserves a spotlight...

 Why are soups better than juices?